Mikkel Brund

-Mikkel Brund (born 6 March 2003) is a Danish professional footballer who plays as a centre-back for the Danish 2nd Division club AB.
+Mikkel Brund (born 6 March 2003) is a Danish professional footballer who plays as a defensive midfielder or centre-back for the Danish 2nd Division club AB.

 Career

 Randers

 Brund joined Randers FC from the affiliate club Hadsten SK as a U-13 player.
 In July 2020, 17-year old Brund was on the bench against Esbjerg fB in the Danish Superliga and in the winter 2021, he began training with Randers' first team, before shortly after signing a new youth contract until June 2023.

 On 7 March 2021, a day after his 18th birthday, Brund got his official debut for Randers in the Danish Superliga against Lyngby BK.
 Brund started on the bench, but replaced Simon Graves Jensen in the 95th minute.

 Brund left Randers at the end of the 2022–23 season, as his contract expired.

 Later clubs

 After leaving Randers, Brund began playing for the reserve team of Hobro IK, which was competing in the In January 2024, Brund went on a trial at FC Fredericia.

 On 6 February 2024 the Danish 2nd Division club Akademisk Boldklub confirmed that Brund had signed with the club.
+Already two months after his arrival, he signed a new contract with AB until the end of 2026.
+During his time at AB, Brund, who had primarily played as a centre-back, was increasingly converted into a defensive midfielder.